 The answer?
 If I wanted to be the person of my dreams, there was no way to avoid going back to school.
 Once this issue was settled, I accepted that I’d have to attend one more year of high school to catch up and pass college entrance exams.
 My next big decision dealt with what I was going to study and how soon I wanted to graduate.
 I knew the GI Education Bill would help pay for school but it wasn’t much over two hundred dollars a month, not nearly enough to pay for housing, food, transportation and education, even if I didn’t get married and lived with my parents the whole time.
 There was no way I could go to school and not work at the same time.
 Even so, I determined to graduate from college in four years.
 No matter how hard it was going to be, I was going to graduate as soon as I could.

-Knowing that my primary educational interest lay in wanting to know what/who we are, what reality is and what the purpose of life is, I needed to figure out what to study.
+Knowing that my primary educational interest lay in wanting to know what and who we are, what reality is, and what the purpose of life is, I needed to figure out what to study.
 Since I was already a medical corpsman with almost five years experience, I decided in favor of pre-med.
 It would answer some of my questions.
 If something else seemed more interesting later, I could switch to it.

 “All I want to do is be me!”
 There it was.
 Somehow, my waking mind (personality, outer ego) had become convinced it was not okay to be me.
 Why?
 Who or what made me feel unworthy (see: My Recurring Superman Nightmare for clues)?
 Did I play a role in the matter?
 How could I accept myself without condition when the thought of doing so created conflict in my mind?
 What was going on?
 If I could accept myself and others unconditionally, wouldn’t I be a lot happier?
 Wouldn’t conflict and intolerance fade away in the presence of unconditional love?
 Don’t we all want to be loved and valued?

 Despite the importance of these questions, I couldn’t stop thinking about how much I loved the idea of being free to be me.
 It was what I wanted more than anything else.
 Talking with the universe now made me feel worthy of love.
-It made me feel that what I was, was good, not bad, as I had been told to believe.
+It made me feel that what I was, was good, not bad, as I had been told.

 For the first time, I worried that someone might see me lying on the ground outside the barracks.
 It was late at night and they’d probably think I was drunk, or nuts.
 Having broken my connection with the universe, I went back to my room for a good night’s sleep.